Inklingo

 Verb (Gerund)B1General

-Use 'siguiendo' when describing the action of actively following or complying with instructions, advice, or a procedure.
+Use 'siguiendo' when you mean 'following' in the sense of adhering strictly to instructions, advice, or a path.

 A hiker successfully walking along a brightly colored, clearly marked dirt trail leading toward a small, welcoming wooden cabin, symbolizing reaching a goal by following a method.